 We are of Trenton, or of Newark, or of Burlington.
 We are of East Jersey, or of West Jersey.
 We are not ALL JERSEYMEN. … We do not sympathize.
 We rarely congregate.
 We fail to co-operate. … We have well nigh forgotten that we have a history.
 We have almost lost the very sense of our identity.
 We have had no centre.
 We have made no rally.

 In Doane’s eyes, the best remedy for such parochialism was the Society itself, the instrument “most likely to bring us all together, and to bring us out.”
 While it was not the bishop’s purpose or his place to catalogue the successes of the Historical Society’s first year, he did point to one, “the work of a son of New Jersey.”
-It represented, he told his listeners, a pledge “that you are in earnest in the cause.”3
+It represented a pledge by his assembled listeners “that you are in earnest in the cause.”3

 The work to which Doane alluded came from the pen of the corresponding secretary, William A. Whitehead.
 East Jersey under the Proprietary Governments, then just emerging from the press, comprised “a narrative of events” from the moment in 1609 when “the eyes of the natives, then inhabiting the shores of Sandy Hook,” gazed in wonder at the approach of Henry Hudson’s Half Moon, on through the settling of what became the province of East New Jersey, to the surrender of government to the Crown by the proprietors of East and West Jersey in 1702.
-To the title of his monograph Whitehead added the purposeful words “Drawn principally from original sources.”
-In an appendix he made available, for the first time since its publication at Edinburgh in 1685, the full text of George Scot’s Model of the Government of East-New-Jersey in America, a tract that had sought to encourage migration to this nascent colony from the British Isles.4
+To the title of his monograph, Whitehead added the purposeful words “Drawn principally from original sources.”
+And, in an appendix, he made available for the first time since its publication at Edinburgh in 1685 the full text of George Scot’s Model of the Government of East-New-Jersey in America, a tract that had sought to encourage migration to this nascent colony from the British Isles.4

 If, in the cause of history, and in an organization devoted to it, New Jerseyans were to find a force for that unity so desired by the bishop, how should this aim be defined, and how achieved?
 At its creation the Society had made its object “to discover, procure and preserve whatever relates” to New Jersey history.
 But its understanding of “history” was vast, embracing all its branches, be they “natural, civil, literary or ecclesiastical.”
 The Society’s domain, in other words, included not only the development of institutions of church and state but also progress in the arts and sciences.
 And despite its focus on New Jersey, the Society expected to promote historical knowledge of “other portions of the United States” as well.6